Are you an Athletics fan thinking of embarking on a career in Media or journalism?

 - Those wanting to attend in Sheffield will then be sent further information immediately.

 - Those wanting to attend in the Midlands or South will be sent further information nearer the time.

-Registration closes 15 February (North), 28 February (Midlands and South)
+Registration for this round closed 15 February (North), 27 February (Midlands and South)